melua/minitlv/README.md

-# MiniTLV: a simple TLV parser
+# MiniTLV: a (not so) simple TLV parser
 MinitTLV let you convert your UTF-8 String into a Type-Length-Value byte array and reciprocally.
 The result is as short as possible without compression.
 The type and length have a dynamically resolved size (1, 2 or 4 bytes) using the `0x00` reserved byte for extension.
 The value field is of variable size (up to 2<sup>32</sup>-1).
-Additionally you can compress serialized data.
+Additionally you can compress and/or encrypt serialized data.

 Method | Description
 ------ | -----------